UniDebugger: Hierarchical Multi-Agent Framework for Unified Software Debugging: Introduction

 \section{Introduction}

-Debugging is a crucial process of identifying, analyzing, and rectifying bugs or issues in software.
-Significant advancements~\citep{LLMAO, AlphaRepair, Repilot, ChatRepair} have been achieved in addressing bugs with the boost of \llm{s}—they typically propose a prompting framework and query an \llm to automate an isolated phase in debugging, generally \flfull (\fl) or \aprfull (\apr). \fl attempts to identify suspicious code statements, while \apr provides patches or fixed code snippets.
+Debugging is a crucial process of identifying, analyzing, and rectifying bugs in software.
+Significant advancements~\citep{LLMAO, AlphaRepair, Repilot, ChatRepair} have been achieved in addressing bugs with the boost of \llm{s}—they typically propose a prompting framework and query an \llm to automate an isolated phase in test-driven debugging, generally \flfull (\fl) or \aprfull (\apr). \fl attempts to identify suspicious code statements, while \apr provides patches or fixed code snippets.
 A typical ``diff'' patch records the textual differences between two source code files, as shown in Figure~\ref{fig:patch-example}.
-The goal of debugging is to apply such a patch to fix the bug accurately.

-While \llm{s} demonstrate great potential in addressing individual debugging tasks for basic bugs, previous studies cannot offer a satisfying solution for the entire debugging task.
-To bridge this gap, we propose the first multi-agent framework, \textbf{\tool}, for end-to-end unified debugging.
+While \llm{s} demonstrate great potential in addressing individual debugging tasks for basic bugs, previous APR studies cannot deliver a satisfying end-to-end solution for the entire task.
+To bridge this gap, we propose the first multi-agent framework, \textbf{\tool}, for developer-side debugging, which can be seamlessly integrated into the CI/CD pipeline.
 A key challenge lies in how to coordinate multiple agents.
-Previous studies that employ \llm-based multi-agent frameworks for complex problem-solving typically regard each agent as an expert and imitate the collaborative practice in humans~\citep{MetaGPT, MapCoder, ChatDev}.
-However, such a paradigm has limitations in debugging.
-It overly emphasizes mimicking human collaboration, thus not suitable for the logical, stepwise nature of debugging.
-Furthermore, it faces challenges in the fine-grained allocation and optimization of resources regarding problem difficulties.
-The communication links among agents are mesh-like and extensive, leading to unnecessary high communication redundancy.
+Existing multi-agent frameworks for complex problem-solving adopt a horizontal collaboration paradigm where each agent acts as an independent expert, mirroring human team dynamics through bidirectional discussions and mesh-like communication (e.g., ~\cite{MetaGPT, MapCoder, ChatDev}).
+However, this design introduces critical limitations for debugging: (1) The inherent redundancy of peer-to-peer negotiations conflicts with debugging’s logical, incremental nature, wasting computational resources on trivial bugs; (2) The lack of structured problem decomposition leads to suboptimal resource allocation across bugs of varying complexity.